This page has the following information

 Before Opening the Law Office of Lainey Feingold

 Lainey Feingold graduated law school in 1981 and has been a disability rights lawyer since 1992.
-Between 1981 and 1992 Lainey worked for the California Public Employment Relations Board (PERB), represented labor unions, and represented employees in race and gender discrimination suits.
-From 1992 - 1996 she was Litigation Director at the Disability Rights Education & Defense Fund (DREDF) in Berkeley, California.
+Between 1981 and 1992 Lainey worked for the California Public Employment Relations Board (PERB), a private union-side labor firm, and a private civil rights firm.
+From 1992 – 1996 she was Litigation Director at the Disability Rights Education & Defense Fund (DREDF) in Berkeley, California.
 In October 1996 she opened the Law Office of Lainey Feingold.
 Read the 15th anniversary post about the Law Office of Lainey Feingold.

 Overview of Lainey Feingold’s Law Practice

 Lainey represents persons with disabilities under federal and state law, primarily in matters seeking class-wide relief.
-Her principle work is with the blind and visually impaired community on technology and information access issues.
+Her principal work is with the blind and visually impaired community on technology and information access issues.

 Along with co-counsel, she has developed “Structured Negotiations,” an alternative to litigation emphasizing collaboration and focusing on solution.
-Using this method, she has negotiated more than 45 settlement agreements without filing a single lawsuit with some of the largest institutions in the United States, including American Express, Bank of America, Wal-Mart, Major League Baseball, and Wells Fargo Bank.
+Using this method, she has negotiated more than 45 settlement agreements without filing a single lawsuit.
+She has negotiated these agreements with some of the largest institutions in the United States, including American Express, Bank of America, Weight Watchers, CVS, Wal-Mart, Major League Baseball, and Wells Fargo Bank.

-Lainey has long represented the blind community nationally in efforts to obtain Talking ATMs, accessible websites, tactile point of sale devices, accessible (audible) pedestrian signals, and alternative formats including Braille, audio and large print.
-She has also resolved numerous other cases on behalf of persons with disabilities, including national class actions against Shell and Chevron resulting in ADA implementation at over 5,000 service stations across the country.
+Lainey has long worked with the blind community nationally in successful efforts to obtain Talking ATMs, accessible websites and mobile devices, tactile point of sale devices, accessible (audible) pedestrian signals, talking pill bottles, audio description equipment, and alternative formats including braille, audio, electronic and large print.
+In addition to her work with the blind community, she has resolved numerous other cases on behalf of persons with disabilities, including national class actions against Shell and Chevron resulting in ADA implementation at over 5,000 service stations across the country.

-Lainey is a founding steering committee member of the Disability Rights Bar Association, a national organization of disability rights lawyers.
+Lainey was a founding steering committee member of the Disability Rights Bar Association, a national organization of disability rights lawyers.

 Lainey Feingold’s website and Twitter feed

-The Law Office of Lainey Feingold maintains this website and the LFLegal Twitter feed to share news and information about Lainey’s work specifically, and about issues of general interest to the blind community and the digital accessibility community.
+The Law Office of Lainey Feingold maintains this website and the LFLegal Twitter feed to share news and information about Lainey’s work specifically, and about issues of general interest to the blind community, the broader disability community, and the digital accessibility community.
 The website was launched in 2008 and, in addition to providing information, is intended to model how a law firm website can be made accessible for people with disabilities.

 In 2008 this website was included in the implementation report issued by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) as one of only two sites meeting Web Content Accessibility Guidelines (WCAG) 2.0 Level AAA.
 Read the post about LFLegal.com and the WCAG implementation process.
 The site was also recognized for its accessible design in a 2009 post on AccessSites.org.
 More information about the site itself is available in the two-year LFLegal anniversary post.

-Lainey’s principle co-counsel in her work is Linda Dardarian of the Oakland, California civil rights firm Goldstein, Borgen Dardarian and Ho.
+Lainey’s principle co-counsel in her work is Linda Dardarian of the Oakland, California civil rights firm Goldstein, Borgen, Dardarian and Ho.
 Linda has played a critical role in developing Structured Negotiations as an advocacy and dispute resolution method and in effectively implementing it in the majority of the cases described on this site.
-As an expert litigator, Linda also has the lead role in the lawsuit that her firm and the Law Office of Lainey Feingold filed against JetBlue Airways filed on behalf of the blind community in 2010.
+In addition to working with Lainey on various Structured Negotiations, Dardarian is an expert litigator, handling significant disability rights litigation on behalf of people with disabilities across the United States.
 Read the post about Linda Dardarian’s designation as a “2010 California Super Lawyer”.

 Lainey has also been privileged to work with attorneys who are part of the National Disability Rights Network.
 Stan Eichner, formerly Executive Director of the Disability Law Center in Boston, Massachusetts, was an invaluable co-counsel in the Structured Negotiations with Fleet Bank, Sovereign Bank, and Citizens Bank.
 Amy Peterson, of Equip for Equality in Chicago, Illinois, took the laboring oar on the Structured Negotiations with LaSalle Bank and with TCF Bank.